 2014 - traveled to Chennai, India to teach the Swarnabhoomi Academy of Music Summer Session.

-2017 - Travelled to Amsterdam, Holland where she taught two workshops in Kulokk.
+2017 - Traveled to Amsterdam, Holland where she taught two workshops in Kulokk.

-2018 - Travelled to Seattle, WA to perform kulokk and give a workshop at the Swedish Club.
+2018 - Traveled to Seattle, WA to perform kulokk and give a workshop at the Swedish Club.

-Here in the US, is a member of Ukulele Drive, she leads the Earthtones, a world music choir for women, directs the Portland Avenue United Methodist Church choir in Bloomington, and gives vocal workshops and she just retired in April, 2015 from 10 years of teaching at McNally-Smith College of Music in St. Paul.
+Here in the US, is a member of Ukulele Drive, she leads the Earthtones, a world music choir for women, directs the Portland Avenue United Methodist Church choir in Bloomington, and gives performances.
+She retired in April, 2015 from 10 years of teaching at McNally-Smith College of Music in St. Paul.
 She received her Master’s Degree in Ethnomusicology from Bethel University in 2008.

 Book: Sing til the Cows Come Home